dave5202/snap-game-example/README.md

 # Snap
  ## Instructions for running Snap Game
 - Clone the repo
-- Enter the `src` directory of the repo
+- Enter the `src` directory of the repo in your terminal
 - Run the command `javac Main.java`
 - Run the command `java Main`
 - Now you can watch a game of snap!